Things to Do at the Wizarding World of Harry Potter

 In the Harry Potter universe, Diagon Alley is home to some of the oldest and most famous wizarding shops in the world.

-You can visit many of them while wandering the area at Universal Studios Florida.
+You can visit many of them while wandering around the area at Universal Studios Florida.

 Some of the most recognizable stores include Weasley’s Wizard Wheezes, the passion project of playful tricksters Fred and George Weasley.
 At Universal, the Diagon Alley store is an exact replica of the set from Harry Potter and the Half-Blood Prince.